linux4sam/egt/docs/src/started.md

 @note On Ubuntu 16.04 the package plplot12-driver-cairo should be used instead of plplot-driver-cairo.

-Then, clone the source and initialize autotools.
-Typically autotools only needs to be initialized once and it will automatically pick up most changes.
+Then, clone the source and initialize Autotools.
+Typically Autotools only needs to be initialized once and it will automatically pick up most changes.
 However, when making changes to the configure scripts, the environment, or makefiles re-running autogen.txt, or more simply `autoreconf -fvi`, is necessary.